 **Important** Hourly employees must obtain approval for Remote Desktop use from their supervisor and Human Resources.
 Once approved, enter a Helpdesk request to ILR Tech Services as permissions need to be granted for use on the technology side.

 ***Please Note*** Before you follow the instructions below to connect via Remote Desktop, you'll need to have made a successful VPN connection.
-If you're not familiar with making a Two-step VPN connection, please review and follow the VPN instructions that can be found on the ILR Technology Services portion of website under Desktop Support -> Remote Access & VPN, if you haven't already.
+If you're not familiar with making a Two-step VPN connection, please review and follow the VPN instructions that can be found by clicking on this link, if you haven't already.